 Download the J-BHI Author Consent Form.

-All submissions must include a cover letter in the text box when submitting via Manuscript Central.
+All submissions must include a cover letter in the text box when submitting via ScholarOne.
 This letter is only sent to editors; response to reviews should be submitted as a supporting document when uploading the revised manuscript.
 The letter should state:

 - Innovation and significance of the work in relation to the scope of JBHI